 Academic and innovative researcher

-- Senior Lecturer and Journalism Lead at University of Sussex
+- Reader in Journalism at City, University of London

 - PhD supervisor and research active academic with expertise in intelligence and a pioneer on research into intelligence-media relations

 - PhD: on UK intelligence agencies and news media relations.
 Completed 2015